Taxes

 Kansas Must Invest in Families, Not Go Back to Failed Tax Experiments

 Kansas has faced challenging years in the recent past, including the fallout of a failed tax experiment and complications resulting from the pandemic.
-However, current state revenue projections look promising and can provide an opportunity for state lawmakers to prioritize Kansas families and those most vulnerable to economic insecurity.
+However, current state revenue projections look promising and provide an opportunity for state lawmakers to prioritize Kansas families and those most vulnerable to economic insecurity.

 Kansas lawmakers finally addressed the high (and regressive) state-level sales tax on food in the 2022 session by passing a bill that will gradually decrease the state-level sales tax until it reaches full elimination in 2025.
+During the 2024 special session, lawmakers provided additional relief to thousands of Kansas families by increasing the state match of the federal Child and Dependent Care Tax Credit (CDCTC) from 25% to 50%.

 With a historic surplus, now is the time to invest in Kansas children and families and ensure the state’s tax code is equitable with every Kansas resident paying their fair share.
 Kansas lawmakers must avoid calls for risky policy changes that could lead to long-term state fiscal instability and instead continue to make investments in the state that will lead to future economic growth.